87.6kg In Stone

 • Ton: A large unit of weight, typically 2240 pounds (160 stones).

-The lack of a decimal base in the imperial system makes calculations more intricate compared to the metric system.
+The lack of a decimal base in the imperial system makes calculations more detailed compared to the metric system.
 The irregular relationships between units necessitate the use of conversion factors, as demonstrated in the conversion of 87.6 kg to stones.

 Why is Conversion Important?